giantswarm/releases/aws/v15.0.0/README.md

 - Fix issues with etcd initial cluster resolving into ELB and causing errors.
 - Update `k8scloudconfig` to version `v10.5.0` to support kubernetes `v1.20`.
 - Use `networkctl reload` for managing networking to avoid bug in `systemd`.
+- Avoid TCCPN stack failure by checking if a control-plane tag exists before adding it.
+- Look up cloud tags in all namespaces
+- Find certs in all namespaces
+- Enable terminate unhealthy node feature by default.
+- Add node termination counter per cluster metric.